Veteran Career Training Questions

 How long will I have to complete the course?

-Your first course must be completed within 90 days of your cohort launch date.
-If you do not complete your first course within 90 days of the cohort launch date, your case will be reviewed and you may be removed from the program.
+Your first course must be completed within 90 days of your cohort start date.
+If you do not complete your first course within 90 days of the cohort start date, your case will be reviewed and you may be removed from the program.

 Will I be able to obtain proof of completion for these courses?

 Yes.
 Upon completion of coursework, you will receive non-credit certificates of completion from the Institute for Veterans and Military Families at Syracuse University.
 The online learning management system also provides proof of completion that can be used toward Continuing Education Units (CEUs) for maintaining professional certifications.